-The Wild West comes to life while sharing the historic Scottsdale streets with intriguing art galleries, modern craft breweries, foodies’ favorite haunts, charming wineries, and shops that beckon you to wander in and explore their wares.
+The Wild West comes to life and shares the historic Scottsdale streets with intriguing art galleries, modern craft breweries, foodies’ favorite haunts, charming wineries, and shops that beckon you to wander in and explore their wares.
 Old Town Scottsdale, Arizona, is steeped in cowboy history and has morphed into a hip, trendy destination for travelers looking for a fun adventure.

-When you wander the streets of Old Town, you will find unique storefronts offering locals and visitors an experience that is unique to the area.
-Beautiful art installations grace green spaces and street corners and embrace Scottsdale’s Native American history that are intermingled with her classic cowboy legends.
+When you wander the streets of Old Town, the historic district in downtown Scottsdale, you will find unique storefronts offering locals and visitors an experience unique to the area.
+Beautiful art installations grace green spaces and street corners and embrace Scottsdale’s Native American history and intermingle it with her classic cowboy legends.

 Some information in this piece was obtained during a sponsored press trip, but all recommendations are my own.

 The best way to explore a new-to-you location is by walking the streets with a townie and tasting all the amazing local cuisine.
-Arizona Food Tours takes the classic Happy Hour and turns into a strolling-local-haunts, walking tour crawl with its Sip and Sample Scottsdale tour.
+Arizona Food Tours takes the classic happy hour and turns it into a walking tour/crawl through local haunts with its Sip and Sample Scottsdale tour.
 Learn local history, explore signature cocktails and cuisine, and immerse yourself in the Scottsdale experience.

 While strolling the streets with your guide, learn the fascinating history of how Scottsdale came to be a hub for the Old West.
 Enjoy being greeted at each restaurant like an old friend as you taste and sip your way across Old Town.
-Your foodie adventure can be as hot and spicy or laid back chill as you like; accommodating your personal tastes.
+Your foodie adventure can be as hot and spicy or laid back as you like, accommodating your personal tastes.
 Be prepared to enjoy some amazing cocktails and delicious plates.
-Arizona Food Tours offers a selection of touring and tasting options that are perfect for a small group outing,
+Arizona Food Tours, based out of the sub-neighborhood of Scottsdale Civic Center, offers a selection of touring and tasting options that are perfect for a small group outing.

 JoyRidesAZ will zip you around Scottsdale in a comfy, open-air golf cart.
 Forget the walking, this is a door-to-door service tour company that offers a large selection of pre-planned and customizable tours.
 It’s owned and operated by Kirk and Monica, a lively couple with extensive knowledge of Scottsdale.
 Joy Rides is a fun and intimate way to see Old Town Scottsdale through a specific tour-focused lens.

-The Adobe Catholic mission church, Simply known as the Old Adobe Mission, is a basic adobe-style structure that welcomes everyone.
-Take a moment out of your busy sightseeing day to reflect in quiet contemplation by visiting The Old Adobe Mission, Our Lady of Perpetual Help Catholic Church.
+This Catholic mission church, simply known as the Old Adobe Mission, is a basic adobe-style structure that welcomes everyone.
+Take a moment out of your busy sightseeing day to reflect in quiet contemplation by visiting the Our Lady of Perpetual Help Catholic Church.
 Built in 1933 when Scottsdale was a boomtown, the church now welcomes visitors seeking a spot for reflection and prayer.

 Take a few minutes to quietly wander through the church, you will find many statues and icons dedicated to Our Lady of Guadalupe.
 The Old Adobe Mission is a beautiful church and a popular spot for Catholic weddings.

-Wine, nectar from the grape, is more than just a glass at LDV Winery’s Tasting Room.
+Wine, nectar from the grape, is more than just a glass at the LDV Winery Tasting Room.
 Strategically situated in the heart of Old Town Scottsdale, comfy chairs beckon you to sit back and enjoy beautifully crafted wines.
 The rustic vineyard decor sets the stage for sampling excellent wines.

 Enjoy one of several expertly-pared flights, sample different varieties, or share a bottle with a friend.
 Sip full-bodied reds or crisp whites while you enjoy people-watching from your curbside patio seat.
-The Tasting Room staff offer knowledgeable descriptions of each wine; thereby taking the guesswork out of your selection.
-If you are pressed for time, you can purchase a bottle to enjoy later, or a selection to be shipped home.
+The Tasting Room staff offers knowledgeable descriptions of each wine; thereby taking the guesswork out of your selection.
+If your nightlife activities have you pressed for time, you can purchase a bottle to enjoy later, or a selection to be shipped home.

 LDV also offers special events, like its Sip and Learn Series, led by LDV Winemaker Curt Dunham.
 Special LDV Winery Vineyard events allow guests to get up close and personal with their wine.

-Sharing the elegant courtyard at the Bespoke Inn is Virtu Honest Craft, run by James Beard and 2014’s “Best New Restaurant” nominee, Chef Gio Osso.
+Sharing the elegant courtyard at the Bespoke Inn is Virtu Honest Craft, run by James Beard–award nominee Chef Gio Osso.
 The shifting three-course menu reflects the changing premium, seasonally available products, allowing Osso to create the most amazing progressive meal for his guests.
 Sumptuous plates like housemade chestnut pappardelle served with marsala braised lamb neck, pomegranate, and goat cheese fondue garner the highest praise from Virtu’s dedicated foodie fans.

-Dining inside is a treat; The cozy, kitchen-side dining offers a nightly show with the staff dashing off exceptionally crafted dishes to hungry guests.
+Eating inside is a treat; the cozy, kitchen-side dining offers a nightly show, with the staff dashing off exceptionally crafted dishes to hungry guests.
 Dining outside transports you to a beautiful cafe where guests linger over delicious wine and delectable dishes.
-Dinner in the wild, Wild West never tasted so amazing.
+Dinner in the wild, wild West never tasted so amazing.

 FnB Restaurant is tucked away from the bustle of Old Town down a side street, enveloped by buildings.
 The outdoor dining space is reminiscent of a garden party with wait staff busily delivering delectable dishes to waiting connoisseurs.
 Gorgeously quaffed plates are a feast for your eyes and a treat for your tastebuds.
 Known for expertly crafted vegetables that are served with unique pairings like the refreshingly light sugar snap peas with mascarpone or the fried green tomatoes that are nothing short of classic — FnB is a dining experience.

-While the highlighted produce takes center stage, you need not worry, the steak, chicken, and fish are equally well attended to, delivering perfection to discernable diners.
+While the highlighted produce takes center stage, you need not worry; the steak, chicken, and fish are equally well attended to, delivering perfection to discerning downtown Scottsdale diners.

 Enjoy a quiet moment in the Sculpture Courtyard where the exhibits change regularly.
 However, the contemplative nature of the modern-meets-western courtyard art always reflects Scottsdale’s history and her people.

-Every Thursday night from 7 p.m. to 9 p.m., the Scottsdale Gallery Association (SGA) hosts an ArtWalk.
-Casually stroll through over two-dozen galleries, two museums, and past several of Scottsdale’s public art installations feature galleries showcasing collectible art pieces, native art, and decorative work for your evening enjoyment.
-Several times throughout the year, the SGA hosts festive, themed Gold Palette ArtWalks for your strolling enjoyment.
+Every Thursday night, the Scottsdale Gallery Association (SGA) hosts an ArtWalk down Main Street.
+Casually stroll through over two-dozen galleries, two museums, and past several of Scottsdale’s public art installations showcasing collectible art pieces, Native art, and decorative work.
+Several times throughout the year, the SGA hosts festive, themed Gold Palette ArtWalks for your strolling pleasure.